Skip to content

 Possible Physiological Actions

-• Vasodilation and blood flow: Substances like ginseng and L-arginine can promote blood vessel widening, improving genital blood flow and supporting erection in men.
+• Vasodilation and blood flow: Some substances (ginseng, L-arginine) relax blood vessels, increasing genital blood flow and supporting erectile function.

 Psychological and Placebo Effects